linleyh/liberation-circuit/bin/readme.txt

 version: 1.0

-This the beta version of Liberation Circuit, an RTS/programming game.
+This the release version of Liberation Circuit, an RTS/programming game.